Profirator/project-config/docs/configure.md

 Applications(after adding all applications): example API Catalogue, example Dashboards, example Market.

-3. Establish a trus relationship between the applications.
+3. Establish a trust relationship between the applications.

 Configure "Trusted applications" section in each of the previously made applications In Applications section, you can click your application to change configurations.